playfulprogramming/playfulprogramming/content/kasuken/posts/backend-development-is-more-than-writing-endpoints-for-frontend-gl1/index.md

 - [Debugging - GeeksforGeeks](https://www.geeksforgeeks.org/debugging/)
 - [PyTest Tutorial - TutorialsPoint](https://www.tutorialspoint.com/pytest/index.htm)

-## Collaborating with frontend developers and other stakeholders
+## Collaborating with frontend developers and other stakeholders {#collaborating-with-frontend-developers-and-other-stakeholders}

 One of the skill that a backend developer needs to have is **collaborating with frontend developers and other stakeholders**.
 Frontend developers are the ones who create and maintain the user interface and user experience of a website or an application.
 Other stakeholders are the ones who have an interest or a role in the project, such as clients, users, managers, designers, etc. A backend developer needs to know how to communicate and cooperate with them effectively and efficiently.